Landsmannschaft Schottland

 The Landsmannschaft Schottland ("Scotland") is a German fraternity – not to be confused with the American variety – situated in Tübingen, a university city in south-western Germany.
 It is a brotherhood of students and alumni of University of Tübingen, with membership being a lifelong commitment.

+History

 Schottland was founded on 19 November 1849.
 The name comes from an early meeting place of members, a pub called the "Schottei".
 Since 1905, Schottland resides in its fraternity house, a multi-storey mansion in the style of a Scottish castle, on the top of a hill overlooking Tübingen.